saranshrakshak/scam-avenger/README.md

 ## set up go fund me
 ## maybe spend some of budget for hiring someone not retarded in photoship to make logo and cover photo
 # :shit: :headphones: :heavy_minus_sign: :telephone_receiver:
+## can do links and emojis in README